myminseok/pivotal-docs/platform-automation/install_opsman.md

 - platform-automation-configuration/awstest/pipeline-vars/set-credhub-from-terraform.sh
 - https://github.com/myminseok/pivotal-docs/blob/master/platform-automation/set-credhub-variables.md

-## how to deploy concourse pipeline
+## How to deploy concourse pipeline

 each foundation will set pipeline using per foundation configs from platform-automation-configuration. for example, pipeline for awstest can be set as following: